The most comprehensive tutorial you will ever find about homing, job zero, and creating a repeatable offset with Carbide Motion.

-After the homing routing has completed, press the ‘Rapid Position’ button from the jog menu.
-You’ll be presented with a screen similiar to what is shown above.
+After the homing routine has completed, press the ‘Rapid Position’ button from the jog menu.
+You’ll be presented with a screen similar to what is shown above.

 Before we can begin operation 2, we need to get back to the same exact position we defined for operation 1 (the same job zero location).
 Luckily, Carbide Motion remembers that information for us.